Scientist Supreme: Andrew Forson

 Andrew Forson is the seventh character within A.I.M. to use the Scientist Supreme title.
 The character first appeared in Fantastic Four #610 and was created by Jonathan Hickman and Ryan Stegman.

-Forson was the Scientist Supreme of A.I.M. after the organization went public and established their base in the sovereign island nation Barbuda and overthrew the Wizard with consent of the rest of A.I.M.
-Barbuda was then renamed A.I.M.
-Island.
+Forson was the Scientist Supreme of A.I.M. after the organization went public and established their base in Barbuda.
+Forson later appears as the Supreme Leader of the new High Council of A.I.M.